awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

    1. For **SubnetId**, specify a subnet in an existing VPC in the same availability zone as the unreachable instance\.
 By default, Systems Manager creates a new VPC, but you can specify a subnet in an existing VPC if you want\.
 **Note**
-If you don't see the option to specify a bucket or a subnet ID, verify that you are using the latest **Default** version of the document\.
+If you don't see the option to specify a bucket or a subnet ID, verify that you are using the latest **Default** version of the runbook\.

-1. \(Optional\) In the **Tags** area, apply one or more tag key name/value pairs to help identify the execution, for example `Key=Purpose,Value=EC2Rescue`\.
+1. \(Optional\) In the **Tags** area, apply one or more tag key name/value pairs to help identify the automation, for example `Key=Purpose,Value=EC2Rescue`\.

 1. Choose **Execute**\.

-The Automation creates a backup AMI as part of the workflow\.
-All other resources created by the Automation workflow are automatically deleted, but this AMI remains in your account\.
+The runbook creates a backup AMI as part of the automation\.
+All other resources created by the automation are automatically deleted, but this AMI remains in your account\.
 The AMI is named using the following convention:

 Backup AMI: AWSSupport\-EC2Rescue:*UnreachableInstanceId*